Norwood Memorial Airport: Facilities

 In the year ending January 31, 2020 the airport had 58,628 aircraft operations, an average of 161 per day: 91% general aviation, 9% air taxi and less than 1% military.

 In April 2022, there were 101 aircraft based at this airport: 72 single-engine, 9 multi-engine, 7 jet and 13 helicopter.

-The airport has two flight schools and Flight Level Aviation as an FBO.
+The airport has three flight schools and Flight Level Aviation as an FBO.
 Charter services operate commonly out of the airport.

 Due to federal budget cuts the air traffic control tower was to close in 2013, but FAA funding was restored before closure took place.

-Airlines and destinations
+Airline and destinations

 Incidents

 On 4 June 2007 a Mooney M-20-P crashed into the woods south of the airport while on final approach.
 One person was killed.

 In March 2010 the airport was temporarily closed due to severe flooding.